gbif/data-blog/content/post/2026-08-13-sam-survey-scope.md

 If you haven’t already, you can read our first post: https://data-blog.gbif.org/post/sam-introduction/ in which I introduce our mascot, Sam the Secretary bird.
 If you prefer learning the art of publishing SAM data without fluffy writing and doodles, I recommend reading Kate’s comprehensive guide here: https://doi.org/10.35035/doc-ynvs-eh84.

-Today, we will talk about survey scopes and targets and how to model them as a Darwin Core Archive (DwC-A) and a Darwin Core Data Package (DwC-DP).

-I am not a field ecologist.
-The closest I get to conducting surveys is foraging mushrooms (mostly for frying and soups, please share recipes.)
-But what I know is that what you look for and what you actually find are often different in the field.
-Here Sam is illustrating the concept for us:

 Today, we will talk about **survey scopes and targets** and how to model them as a Darwin Core Archive (DwC-A) and a Darwin Core Data Package (DwC-DP).

 I am not a field ecologist.
 The closest I get to conducting surveys is foraging mushrooms (mostly for frying and soups, please share recipes.)
 But what I know is that what you look for and what you actually find are often different in the field.
 Here Sam is illustrating the concept for us: